Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 )

 The slope value was adjusted in each state through trial and error and it ranged from 2 to 4.
 \
+\
+It turned out that a single line driving is far more stable than dual-line driving, so we ended up using single line P-control for most of the time, and made the robot move straight while two lines were detected and the error was within certain range.

+\
 === Intentional swerving
 Our PID algorithm worked too well following the road, and it couldn't catch clue boards right after the steep curve because it was out of frame.
 To solve this problem, we implemented intentional swerving in which the robot would swerve left and right periodically for a given period.
 This allowed the robot to cover a wider area in front of it and increased the chances of detecting clue boards.
-This swerving was implemented in a rather simple way by using a counter that gets incremented every time the state's run function gets called, and changing the "slope" every $"mod"2 = 0$.
+This swerving was implemented in a rather simple way by using a counter that gets incremented every time the state's run function gets called, and changing the "slope" for $"mod"2 = 0$.

 #code(
   raw(block: true, lang: "python",